 Composite Range–List Partitioning

-Composite range – list partitioning chops information by means of the range method and every division further divides by means of the list technique.
+Composite range – list partitioning chops information by means of the range method and every division is further divided by means of the list technique.

 Composite List–Range Partitioning